Goal Misgeneralization in Deep Reinforcement Learning

-When should we expect models to to be objective robust?
-We begin by identifying two prerequisites for objective robustness failure: \begin{enumerate} \item The training environment must be diverse enough to learn sufficiently robust capabilities.
-If this is not the case, then RL algorithms tend to memorize simple action sequences that work in the training environment but are not robust under distributional shift. \item There must exist some proxy $R': S \times A \times S \to \mathbb R$ that approximately tracks the true reward on the training distribution. \item The proxy and the true reward come apart on the OOD test environment. \end{enumerate} While these are plausible necessary conditions for objective robustness failure, they are by no means sufficient since, by themselves, they do not guarantee that the model learns to follow the proxy reward $R'$ instead of the true reward.
-However, assumptions (1) and (2) are also very weak: almost every real-world problem requires a diverse training environment (to achieve capability robustness), and proxies are common in complex environments.
-Thus objective robustness failure depends mostly on whether the inductive biases of the model prime it to learn a proxy that then (3) diverges from the true objective on the test set.
+When should we expect models to learn robust goals?
+We begin by suggesting possible prerequisites for goal misgeneralization: \begin{enumerate} \itemsep{0.1em} \item The training environment must be diverse enough to learn sufficiently robust capabilities. \item There must exist some proxy $R': S \times A \times S \to \mathbb R$ that correlates with the intended objective on the training distribution, but comes apart (i.e.\ is much less correlated, or anti-correlated) on the OOD test environment. \end{enumerate} These conditions are necessary for goal misgeneralization to arise: If (1) is not the case, then RL algorithms tend to memorize simple action sequences that work in the training environment but are not robust under distributional shift \citep{procgen}.
+Meanwhile (2) is necessary because by assumption the policy achieves high (training) reward; thus the behavioral objective must be correlated with the intended objective on the training environment.
+However, (1) and (2) are by no means sufficient since, by themselves, they do not guarantee that the model learns to pursue the proxy reward $R'$ instead of the intended objective.

-What proxies then do models tend to learn?
-Following \citet{mesa-optimizers}, we (non-exhaustively) list factors that increase the likelihood of learning a particular proxy $R'$.

-\begin{itemize} \item The proxy $R'$ is simpler than the true reward $R$. \item The true reward $R$ is sparse, but the proxy $R'$ is dense \citep{gradient-starvation}. \item The true reward $R$ is computationally hard to predict without using the proxy, while the proxy is easily predicable. \item If $R$ is hard to predict, then large model capacity may make objective robustness failure \emph{less} likely, because the model is better able to model the true reward. \end{itemize}